-As of January 2, 2018, the former 16 Sections of the State Bar and California Young Lawyers Association (CYLA), which collectively boast almost 100,000 members, are moving forward together as California Lawyers Association (“CLA”).
+As of Jan.
+2 the former 16 Sections of the State Bar and California Young Lawyers Association (CYLA), which collectively boast almost 100,000 members, are moving forward together as California Lawyers Association (CLA).
 Building on the historic work and numerous accomplishments of the State Bar Sections, we are establishing CLA as one of the nation’s leading bar associations and the voice for all lawyers in California.

 CLA has hit the ground running.
 We will be moving our headquarters from San Francisco to Sacramento in the coming year, and our incredible staff and hundreds of volunteers are working hard to expand our educational programming, publications and other member benefits.
 We continue to develop and nurture key relationships across California and in the State Capitol.
 CLA leadership recently met with Chief Justice Tani Cantil-Sakauye to discuss CLA’s launch and its mission of promoting excellence, encouraging diversity and inclusion, and ensuring fairness in the administration of justice and rule of law.
 Through these collaborations and discussions, we are quickly realizing our exciting and expansive vision for CLA membership.

 The first CLA Annual Meeting will be held in San Diego this year from Sept.
 14-15.
 This year’s theme is Shaping the Future for all California Lawyers.
 We will offer high quality educational tracks, keynote events and other professional development opportunities.
 CLA’s Annual Meeting will be California’s preeminent event of its kind, where lawyers and judges will gather from across the state to collaborate, innovate, learn and exchange ideas.
 We encourage everyone to attend.